blmontoya/CNN-for-vehicle-classification/README.md

 Components 1-4 go in the order 3 -> 32, 32 -> 64, 64 -> 128, 128 -> 256.
 Note that the inception module produces 88 outputs, so the final convolutional layer in the component accounts for this.
 For example, say we wanted 32 -> 64.
 The model goes 32 -> 64, then 64 -> 88 in the inception module, and then 88 -> 64.
 The first convolutional layer in the component has a 3x3 kernel while the second has a 1x1 kernel.

 Also, the residual block sequence has 2 ResNet blocks each and max pooling is 2x2.
+The GPU used for this model was an RTX 3060.

 ### Final Classification